-What treatments are there for stress?
+What treatments are there?

-Talking with a trained professional can help you learn to deal with stress and become more aware of your own thoughts and feelings that lead up to or revolve around your stress.
+Talking with a trained professional can help you learn to deal with stress and become more aware of your own thoughts and feelings.
+Common types of talking treatments which can help with stress are:

 “Using mindfulness [helps me] to just allow some space to breathe and focus on the present moment.”

-Your doctor might offer to prescribe:
+For example, your doctor might offer to prescribe:

-- Medication to treat any physical symptoms of stress, such as irritable bowel syndrome (IBS), or high blood pressure
+- medication to treat any physical symptoms of stress, such as irritable bowel syndrome (IBS), or high blood pressure.

 “[It helps me to] spend time outdoors or doing crafts.”